-Notwithstanding the above comments, the real passion and interest though only took off a few years ago when Tris also decided that she wanted to take better photos than she'd been achieving with her various 'point-and-shoot' or 'bridge-style' cameras.
-Naturally, I set her on the Nikon path as well, with her first DSLR being the D5100.
-She's now using the D750 coupled with either the new 300mm f/4 VR or the 80-400mm zoom lens.
-In between she’s had the D7000, D7100 and D610, so clearly my GAS is catching!
+But the problem in those days was that I always had time constraints due to the business and, consequently, my real passion and interest for wildlife photography only took off a few years back when Tris decided that she wanted to take better photos than she'd been achieving with her various 'point-and-shoot' or 'bridge-style' cameras.
+Naturally I set her on the Nikon path with her first DSLR being the D5100.
+She's now using the D750 and D500 coupled with either the new 300mm f/4E or 80-400mm zoom lens.
+In between she’s had the D7000, D7100 and D610, so clearly my GAS (gear acquisition syndrome) is catching!
 Her photographs are excellent and she hasn't looked back since, which is great as it has now given us a hobby that we can enjoy together.
 I say a hobby, but at times it's more like a competition where we are always looking for the better position or shot.
 It's all part of the fun and enjoyment.